 “Recently, we were made aware of an incident where malicious actors obtained some Ring users’ account credentials (e.g., username and password) from a separate, external, non-Ring service and reused them to log in to some Ring accounts.
 Unfortunately, when the same username and password [are] reused on multiple services, it’s possible for bad actors to gain access to many accounts.
 Upon learning of the incident, we took appropriate actions to promptly block bad actors from known affected Ring accounts and affected users have been contacted.”

 So how can you protect your Ring smart cameras?
 Here are some tips.

 Ring now has mandatory two-factor authentication, which adds an extra layer of protection.
-Ring also provides login notifications, which let you know if a new device logins to your account.
-But, even with these extra security measures from the company, you still need to take charge of your own security, and have the most secure account and network passwords.
+Ring also provides login notifications, which let you know if a new device logs into your account.
+But even with these extra security measures from the company, you still need to take charge of your own security and have the most secure account and network passwords.

 There may be times when others need access to your Ring equipment.
 There’s a nifty way to allow this without sharing your login information and jeopardizing your security.
 Just add them as a shared user on the account.
 This gives the person, like your teen or roommate, access to view videos, use the two-way talk feature, and save videos, but they won’t have the master account’s login information.

 To add a shared user, open the app and choose your device.
 Then go to Settings and tap on Shared Users and Add User.
 Next, enter the email address of the person you want to make a shared user.
 Choose the devices you want to share with the new user and then tap Send Invite.
 Once the person accepts the invite, the process is complete.
 They will be able to access the devices through their own app and login credentials.
 Make sure they’re using strong passwords and two-factor authentication, too.